-Decision of the Tax Commissioner
+Decision of the Office of State Tax Commissioner

-If at all possible, the Tax Commissioner must issue a decision no later than 30 days from the conclusion of the hearing.
-You may appeal the Tax Commissioner's decision to the North Dakota District Court
+If at all possible, the Office of State Tax Commissioner must issue a decision no later than 30 days from the conclusion of the hearing.
+You may appeal the Office of State Tax Commissioner's decision to the North Dakota District Court.